barecode/Boost-Spring-Boot/Deploy-to-Liberty.md

   </plugin>
 ```

-Next, use the Boost plugin to start Liberty as a managed runtime.
+Use the Boost plugin to start Liberty.

 Run `./mvnw boost:start`